jaymcgavren/zyps/README.txt

 Glen Franta, Scott McGinty, and so many other math, science, and computer science teachers whose names I've forgotten.
 Nothing I do today would be possible without your efforts so long ago.

-Mario Steele for wxRuby advice.
+Alex Fenton and Mario Steele for wxRuby advice.

 My lovely wife, Diana, for patience and usability testing.